edvinpontuslarsson/MessageBoard/README.md

 You should see the posted message at the top of the messages in the response body

 #### Test case 4 - Edit message
 Make a new request.
 Put the session key and value of new post request like we did with the previous request.
-Copy the link to edit the message from the response body html in the previous request (this could be automated with JavaScript but we will do it manually for now).
+Copy the link to edit the message from the response body html in the previous request.
 Write the start page url followed by pasting the copied link in the field for the request URL in postman (e.g. `http://youedvin.com/?edit_blog=4`) but replace the 4 with the correct number.
 Put the following 3 keys and values in the Body form-data: <br>
 _Key1_: blog-input _Value1_: `Hello Mars!`<br>
 _Key2_: edit-blog-ID _Value2_: `4` // but probably not 4, the correct number in your case<br>
 _Key3_: blog-edit-post _Value3_: Update<br>